kyang5/coursedescriptions/source/comp125.rst

 COMP 125: Visual Information Processing
 =======================================

-This course, intended primarily for non-majors, provides an introduction to computer programming using a language well-suited to beginning programmers and practical applications, e.g., Visual Basic.Net.
+This course, intended primarily for non-majors, provides an introduction to computer programming using a language well-suited to beginning programmers and practical applications, e.g., `Processing <https://processing.org>`_.

 Credit Hours
 -----------------------